sara-mansouri/airmozilla/README.md

 ```
 The `syncdb` command will ask you to set up a first default superuser.
 Make
 sure you use an email address that you can log in to Persona with.

+If you have encounter problem in running the ```./manage.py syncdb``` command, you may need to install the following packages:
+build-dep python-psycopg2
+and the following Python packages using pip:
+psycopg2
+Jinja2
+py-bcrypt

 And last but not least:
 ```